Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 If you need to learn anything about single-track roads and driving in the Scottish Highlands, it’s the art of the passing place.

-• On single-track roads you’ll usually find passing places – they look like a small lay by - every 200m or so, usually in sensible places.
+• You’ll usually find passing places on single-track roads – they look like a small lay-by, every 200m or so, usually in sensible places.

 • Most passing places are sign-posted (these are black and white triangles) and have plenty of space.